Things To Do In Calgary: The Ultimate Guide To 20+ Adventures

 At official Stampede breakfasts, you can meet chuckwagon drivers, enjoy pancakes and watch marching bands without blowing your entertainment budget.

 If you’re coming to Calgary for Stampede, be sure to book accommodation in advance.
-It fills up fast.
+It gets booked out fast.

 Hotels near the Calgary Stampede

-Closest to Stampede Park is Hotel Arts, but it’s a fine choice in its own right.
+The closest hotel to Stampede Park is Hotel Arts, but it’s a fine choice in its own right.
 Sporting the only outdoor pool in Calgary, it rocks a Vegas-like vibe, though on a much smaller scale.
-Families are welcome, but during Stampede expect things to get rowdy.
+Families are welcome, but during Stampede, expect things to get rowdy.
 We’re a big fan of their complimentary Brooklyn Cruiser city bikes and asking for a picnic-to-go.

 outdoor pool calgary